 The women’s rights movement dates back to as far as 1848.
 It has made significant strides to ensure women are being treated fairly at home, at work, and in society as a whole.
 This manifests in equal pay, a union for working women, and the right to vote.

 Women’s suffrage became the grounds from which women could put in place the various rights and laws that cater to needs specific to their lived experience.
+Now, what does it mean to be a woman today?

 In this episode, we’re going to be discussing women’s suffrage, the women’s rights movement, and the social aspects of patriarchy.
 Joining us today is Susan Ware, author of various books including Beyond Suffrage: Women in the New Deal, Why They Marched: Untold Stories of the Women Who Fought for the Right to Vote, and many more.